Having lost 50 pounds and kept the weight off for over 10 years, VirginiaLynne seeks to help others reach and maintain a healthy weight.

 Eating low-fat and low-calorie meals can't happen if you just shop, cook and eat the way you did before.
 So the first thing to do is to plan what you are going to buy and eat.

 You might want to follow one of the healthy diet plans available.
 Many of them are online and free.
-I've used both MyFitnessPal (free online), SHEDD (book) and Naturally Slim (paid for by my work).
-Whatever plan you choose, be sure to make a commitment to keep up the plan for at least 10 weeks.
-After losing 50 pounds over a 2 year period and keeping it off for another 4 years, I know I need to continue in a lifestyle of good eating so I don't regain that weight.
+I've used both MyFitnessPal (free online), SHEDD (book), and Naturally Slim (paid for by my work).
+Whatever plan you choose, be sure to commit to keeping up the plan for at least 10 weeks.
+After losing 50 pounds over a 2-year period and keeping it off for another 8 years, I know I need to continue in a lifestyle of good eating so I don't regain that weight.

 Healthy Eating Survey